serodriguez68/poodr-notes/README.md

 + 2) Then you start embedding multiple types into that Class
     *  [Here is an example of the Bicycle Class with the embedded road style bike](code_examples/chapter_6.rb#L32-68).
-    *  Objects holding onto a instance of Bicycle may be tempted to check style before sending a message (creating a dependency).
+    *  Objects holding onto an instance of Bicycle may be tempted to check style before sending a message (creating a dependency).
     *  [Spot the Antipattern](code_examples/chapter_6.rb#L46-54): _an if statetment that checks an attribute that holds the category of self to determine what message to send to self._
         -  __This pattern indicates a missing subclass.__